 b) What do you need to help you move ahead with your change goal(s)?

 c) Do you feel ready to work toward your change goal(s)?

 Using the Health Equity Impact Assessment (HEIA) by the Ministry of Health and Long Term Care is an excellent tool to support health equity.
 HEIA is a tool that helps identify and address any unintended health impacts that a plan, policy or program might have on vulnerable or marginalized groups within a general population.
 The overall goal of HEIA is to achieve health equity and eliminate disparities.

 Examples of the Health Equity Impact Assessment Tool

 CMHA Grey Bruce Mental Health and Addiction Services Integration

 Would you like a hard copy of the Health Equity Tool?

 Send us an e-mail and a member of the Moving Health Equity Forward Action Group will be in touch.

-The Health Equity Tool was developed with support from Health Link Grey Bruce through a collaborative of the Bruce Grey Poverty Task Force.
+The Health Equity Tool and Training Videos were developed with support from Health Link Grey Bruce through a collaborative of the Bruce Grey Poverty Task Force.